 Switzerland-based Equitour (www.equitour.com) offers eight-day riding holidays (€1200 to €2000 per person), including accommodation and some meals.
 Its signature tour follows the Alentejo Royal Horse Stud Trail, with stays at grand country estates.
 Other destinations include the Alentejo coast and the rugged terrain of northern Portugal.

-The Wyoming-based outfit Equitours (www.equitours.com), America’s largest and oldest, offers a year-round classical dressage program on Lusitano horses at the Escola de Equitação de Alcainça.
+The Wyoming-based outfit Equitours (www.equitours.com), America’s largest and oldest, offers a year-round classical dressage programme on Lusitano horses at the Escola de Equitação de Alcainça.
 Rates including accommodation plus up to three hours of riding per day start at US$220 in low season, and up to US$275 in high season.
 Equitours also offers several different multiday rides around the country from around US$1850 (for an eight-day trip along the Alentejo coast), including lodging and food.